 - Size: approx. 6–9 mm

-- Color: solid color, beige or golden yellow
+- Color: solid color, beige to golden yellow

 Food moth (dried fruit moth / flour moth)

-- Distinctive: noticeably larger and more contrastingly colored
+- Distinctive: brightly colored and clearly more noticeable

 Difference 2: Habitat & food sources